AKSW/ldwpo/misc/useCases/README.md

 Running the toy experiments
 ====
 * **Special note:**
-Due to security reasons, the toy experiments skip the step of retrieving raw data from legacy databases.
-However, raw data are available in csv files to be converted in ntriples.
+Due to security reasons, the toy experiments skip the step "retrieving raw data from legacy systems" as it is originally planned.
+However, raw data are available in csv files to be converted in ntriples and run the experiments.

 * **Requirements:**
 ** on Ubuntu 12.04, install Sparqlify and Virtuoso Triple Store.
+** copy all the content of this github into a folder.
-** unzip the Qualis\temp\csv\evaluations.7z file into the folder (a 150 Mb csv file to convert to linked data).
+** unzip the "Qualis\temp\csv\evaluations.7z" file into the folder (a 150 Mb csv file to convert to linked data).

 * **options for running:**
 ** **periodicalPapersProject.sh**: runs the PeriodicalPapers LDWProject, converting a csv file to linked data, saving the data into a graph dubbed <http://lod.unicentro.br/LattesProduction/>.
 The graph will be hosted in localhost:8890/sparql.